petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/monitoring-elasticsearch.md

 ## Monitoring in Liferay

-Once you have Kibana and LES Monitoring installed, configured, and all the servers are running, add the Elasticsearch Monitoring widget to a page:
+Once Kibana and LES Monitoring are installed, configured, and running, add the Elasticsearch Monitoring widget to a page:

 1. Open the *Fragments and Widgets* menu on a Content Page, or the Add Widgets menu on a Widget Page.